 Shanghai Film Distribution and Exhibition Association (SFDEA) is a non-profit trade body that represents and regulates the film distribution and exhibition sector in Shanghai.

 Since its establishment, the Association has also launched the Shanghai Art Film Federation (SAFF).
-The network which is composed by 4 cinema chains and 10 cinema sites, regularly organises mini festivals to exhibit both local and foreign arthouse films.
+The network is composed by 4 cinema chains and 10 cinema sites, regularly organises mini festivals to exhibit both local and foreign arthouse films.
 To date, it has exhibited films from South Korean, Japan, Italy, Germany, Singapore, Spain, the UK, New Zealand, Norway and many other countries.